open-webrtc-toolkit/owt-server/doc/Client-Portal Protocol.md

   object(PublicationResult)::
     {
+      transportId: string(transportId),  // Can be reused in the following publication or subscription.
-     id: string(SessionId) //will be used as the stream id when it gets ready.
+     publicationId: string(SessionId) //will be used as the stream id when it gets ready.
     }
 ### 3.3.8 Participant Stops Publishing a Stream to Room
 **RequestName**: “unpublish”<br>